-Sweet, sweet parents of the millennial generation … those precious little snowflakes born around 1980-2000, give or take a year or two.
-As the parent of two Millennials myself, and a Human Resources professional, I have a few words of advice for you: Let.
+Dear sweet, sweet parents of Millennials (those precious little snowflakes born around 1980-2000, give or take a year or two) As the parent of two Millennials myself, and a Human Resources professional, I have a few words of advice for you: Let.
 Them.
 Go.

 I routinely read in HR career magazines and blog stories about how parents step in on behalf of their children.
 We’ve been doing that their entire lives, and it seems that it’s too difficult to quit.
-For example, I recently read where a father called his son’s employer to ask that his son be given a pay increase.
+Here are examples I recently read.
+A father called his son’s employer to ask that his son be given a pay increase.
 A mom called to say that her child was sick and unable to come to an interview.
 Another parent called the prospective employer to ask why his child didn’t get the job he interviewed for.
 Or, my personal favorite, the young adult who actually was texting his mom to ask her the answers to the interview questions during his interview.

 When we dropped our daughters off at college and got ready to leave them, I gave each of them the book Oh, the Places You’ll Go! by Dr. Suess.
 My favorite quote from that book is: